 - B. Property Payment.
 A per diem payment will be made for property costs based on a fair rental system.
 The amount of the payment is determined as follows: - 1.
 A new facility constructed on January 1, 2015 is assumed to have a per bed value of \$109,440 which is 120 percent of the per bed value of a nursing facility.
-The value of new construction of a nursing facility bed will be indexed each year using the RS Means Construction Cost Index.
-The new bed value will be indexed each year to January 1 of the payment year using an estimated cost index calculated using a five-year moving average of the most recent cost indices for Jackson, Mississippi.
+Each year, the January 1 new bed value of the PRTF class will be determined by multiplying the nursing facility new bed value by 120%.